 The easiest way to resolve a bench warrant is to file a "motion to quash" with the appropriate court.
 A motion to quash requests a hearing and an opportunity-out of custody-for the person to explain to the judge why he or she did not violate a court order or deserves a second chance.
 At the hearing, the judge will typically quash the warrant to address the alleged violation of the court order.

-Resolving a bench warrant before having any contact with law enforcement or traveling domestically or abroad is advised.
+Resolving a bench warrant before having contact with law enforcement or traveling domestically or abroad is strongly advised.
 An outstanding bench warrant can also result in negative consequences for school and work, such as the inability to renew some professional licenses.
-Before filing a motion to quash, the person may therefore wish to speak with a knowledgeable criminal defense attorney to determine the reason for the bench warrant.
-An attorney can often help this person navigate any consequences for violating a court order, such as failing to appear for a mandatory court appearance or paying a fine or fee.
-VASEK LAW can help you.
+Before filing a motion to quash, a person may therefore wish to speak with a knowledgeable criminal defense attorney to determine the reason for the bench warrant.
+An attorney can help navigate any consequences for violating a court order, such as failing to appear for a mandatory court appearance or paying a fine or fee.

 After investigating an alleged crime, the prosecuting attorney may request an arrest warrant.
 To request an arrest warrant, the prosecuting attorney submits evidence to a judge or magistrate that demonstrates sufficient "probable cause" to justify an arrest.
 Probable cause requires more than just bare suspicion but is less than what is necessary to sustain a conviction ("proof beyond a reasonable doubt").
 After determining that probable cause exists, the judge will sign the arrest warrant and set bail in most circumstances.
 Law enforcement may now arrest the person at his or her home, place of business, during a traffic stop, or during any other encounter with law enforcement, even if the person was the one that contacted law enforcement.